vacp2p/rfc/content/docs/rfcs/70/README.md

 -  An identifier to the Bob's prekeys used.
 -  A message encrypted with AES256 using AD and SK.

-The Key Derivation Function (KDF) ratchet and the associated encryption protocols used by the double ratchet are also included by the Noise framework:
-SHA256 for the KDF and AES256 for AEAD encryption.

-Upon reception of the initial message, Bob MUST perform the same computations above with the DH() function.
+Upon reception of the initial message, Bob MUST perform the same computations above with the `DH()` function.
-Bob derives SK and constructs AD.
+Bob derives `SK` and constructs `AD`.
-Bob decrypts the initial message encrypted with AES256.
+Bob decrypts the initial message encrypted with `AES256`.
 If decryption fails, Bob MUST abort the protocol.

-## The Double Ratchet

-### Initialization
+### Initialization of the double datchet
-In this stage Bob and Alice have generated key pairs and agreed a shared secret SK using X3DH.
+In this stage Bob and Alice have generated key pairs and agreed a shared secret `SK` using X3DH.

 Alice calls `RatchetInitAlice()` defined below:
 ```